citrusframework/citrus/CONTRIBUTING.md

   [quality gate](https://sonarcloud.io/dashboard?id=com.consol.citrus%3Acitrus) is fulfilled.

 #### Review criteria
-The review of proposed code will focus on some criteria important to this project.
+The review of proposed code will focus on some important criteria for this project.

 * The code should follow common style and design principles
 * The code should have a suitable test coverage